 Welwyn Hatfield Youth Council

-With a growing need for youth services such as sport facilities, mental health services, a growing LGBTQ+ community and a rise in youth anti-social behaviour (ASB), it is vital our Youth Council are engaging with our younger community.
-The Youth Council are passionate about challenges that young people face today and in raising awareness for these issues.
+With a growing need for youth services such as sport facilities, mental health services, a growing LGBTQ+ community and a rise in youth anti-social behaviour (ASB), it is important that our Youth Council are engaging with our younger community.
+Youth Council members are passionate about raising awareness about the challenges that young people face today.

 Recent Youth Council projects have included: